Skip to content

 • End cards: Add a customizable screenshot to the beginning, middle, or end of the video.
 These powerful visual cues add punch to your CTA.

 Email may be old school, but it’s still effective.
-In 2020, the global email marketing market was valued at 7.5 billion dollars.
+As of 2024, the global email marketing market is valued at over 12 billion dollars.

-Create an email list of YouTube subscribers.
-Then, give them a heads up every time you post new content.
+To use email marketing to promote your YouTube channel, start by creating an email list of YouTube subscribers.
+Then, give them a heads-up every time you post new content.
 It’s an easy way to increase your video’s view count early on.
 This, in turn, will kickstart YouTube’s recommendation algorithm.

 20. Promote your channel, not just your videos